learn-with-aws/terraform/README.md

 ## Terraform Taint and Un-Taint

+A tainted resource is a resource that is forced to be destroyed and recreated on the next apply command.
+When a resource is marked as tainted, the state files are updated, but nothing changes on infrastructure.
+The terraform plan out shows that help will get destroyed and recreated.
+The changes get implemented when the next apply happens.

 If you manually mark a terraform resource as Tainted, It will force to detsroy / recreate on the next plan/apply by using CLI.

 Terraform taint resource.name

 Terraform untaint resource.name

 ## Terraform provider